 Food and recipes can be purchased from vendors or can be cooked on campfires using raw ingredients.
 As you progress through the game you will be able to cook different that will be more effective and trigger a wider range of buffs - from the humble roasted coconut to a delicious meal of Otak-Otak!

 Cooking your crew a delicious and hearty meal can therefore be a worthwhile endeavour.

 Galvanising your Crew

-You’ve packed your ammunition, repair kits, and plenty of food for the journey, but you still don’t quite feel ready, captain?
-If you’re looking for an extra boost for combat, consider galvanising your crew.
-Galvanising your crew will provide you and your allies with a temporary morale boost so it can be very useful when traversing the seas and hunting your prey.
-You can galvanise your crew using the pirate’s bonfires found in the outposts spread across the world.
+You've packed your ammunition, repair kits, and plenty of food for the journey, but you still don't quite feel ready, captain?
+If you're looking for an extra boost to invigorate your crew, consider galvanising them.
+It will provide you and your allies with a temporary stamina regeneration boost so it can be very useful when traversing the seas.
+You can galvanise your crew using the pirate's bonfires found in the outposts spread across the world.
 It may be worth your while to look for these outposts while you are out exploring, as it could give your crew an edge in combat.

 Now that you are all set to go, it is time to set sail and hunt your prey!

 Wealthy merchant ships, pesky pirate hunters, fellow pirates...
 For a pirate looking to make a name for themselves, the seas in Skull and Bones are ripe with potential prey!
 Use the spyglass to spot lucrative targets from afar.
 Assess their firepower and defences before diving into combat, lest the ill-prepared predator find themselves becoming the prey.

 With your spyglass you will be able to identify your enemy's ship, faction, rank, damage types, armor types and possible loot.
 You will also see the potential infamy rewards for sinking the ship and the potential losses if you lose, which can give you an indication of the difficulty level of your enemy.